27-Year-Old Pitcher – Free Agent

 Alex Sanabia Contract Information:

-Signed a minor league contract with the Angels in November of 2014.
+Signed a minor league contract with the Cubs in May of 2016.

-Sanabia signed a minor league contract with the Angels on Tuesday, Mike DiGiovanna of the Los Angeles Times reports.
+Sanabia signed a minor league contract with the Cubs on Monday, Phil Rodgers of MLB.com reports.

 To instantly reveal our fantasy analysis of every player – including Alex Sanabia – simply subscribe now.